semanticdata/miguelpimentel.do/src/pages/journal.md

 ---
-layout: page
+title: Journal
+description: This section explores the concept of maintaining a Public Journal.
 # eleventyNavigation:
 #   key: Journal
 #   order: 4
-title: Journal
-description: This section explores the concept of maintaining a Public Journal.
 ---

 This page takes inspiration from the [Journal of an Enigmatic Mind](https://speyllsite.pages.dev/journal/).
 It explores the concept of keeping a public journal, something I haven't done before.